Rick Majerus

 Richard Raymond Majerus (February 17, 1948 – December 1, 2012) was an American basketball coach and TV analyst.
 He coached at Marquette University (1983–1986), Ball State University (1987–1989), the University of Utah (1989–2004), and Saint Louis University (2007–2012).
 Majerus's most successful season came at Utah in the 1997–98 season, when the Utes finished as runners-up in the 1998 NCAA Division I men's basketball tournament.
 Majerus was inducted into the College Basketball Hall of Fame in 2019.

 Early life

 Majerus was the son of Alyce and Raymond Majerus, a Kohler factory worker and labor leader who was at one time secretary-treasurer of the United Auto Workers.
 Rick was raised with sisters Jodi and Tracy.

 As a teenager, Rick accompanied his father to the civil rights marches in Selma, Alabama, an experience that had a profound impact on him.
-A voracious reader, his sisters said he read four complete newspapers a day.
+A voracious reader, he read four complete newspapers a day according to his sisters.

 Majerus graduated from Marquette University High School in 1966.
 He stayed in Milwaukee, attending Marquette University, where he was the first in his family to attend college.
 He tried out as a walk-on in the 1967 season and played for the Marquette freshman team.
 He did not play varsity basketball for Marquette, but stayed on as a student assistant.
 He graduated in 1970 with a bachelor's degree in history.